sinaasadiyan/Parallel-Data-Processing-in-Quantum-Machine-Learning/README.md

 (arXiv:2508.12006) — M. Ramezani, S. Asadiyan Zargar, A. Bahrampour, S. Bagheri Shouraki, A. Bahrampour.

 Everything lives in a **single notebook** — [`Parallel_QML.ipynb`](QML_TwoLocal_Classifier.ipynb).
-Pick a dataset, run all cells, and the results are displayed inline.
+Pick a dataset (all datasets alltogether in one notebook), run all cells, and the results are displayed inline.

-The main Jupyter notebook is [`circles-dataset1.ipynb`](circles-dataset1.ipynb) for single class datasets and ['/multiclass/checkerboard-4L-4Q-dataset1.ipynb'](checkerboard-4L-4Q-dataset1.ipynb) for multiclass dataset that we get the results and are in the paper but these notebooks uses raw Qiskit and takes so long to run.
-So we suggest using the 'qiskit_optimized' and 'pennylane' versions.
+The main Jupyter notebook is [`circles-dataset1.ipynb`](circles-dataset1.ipynb) for two class datasets (circle-dataset1 only) and ['/multiclass/checkerboard-4L-4Q-dataset1.ipynb'](checkerboard-4L-4Q-dataset1.ipynb) for multiclass dataset that we get the results and are in the paper but these notebooks uses raw Qiskit and takes so long to run.
+So we suggest using the 'qiskit_optimized' and 'pennylane' implementation.

 ## Datasets